RhetTbull/osxphotos/README.md

 ### Installation using pipx

 If you aren't familiar with installing python applications, I recommend you install `osxphotos` with [pipx](https://github.com/pipxproject/pipx).
-If you use `pipx`, you will not need to create a virtual environment as `pipx` takes care of this.
 The easiest way to do this on a Mac is to use [homebrew](https://brew.sh/):

 * Open `Terminal` (search for `Terminal` in Spotlight or look in `Applications/Utilities`)
 * Install `homebrew` according to instructions at [https://brew.sh/](https://brew.sh/)